-Great Stirrup Cay (pronounced "key") is Norwegian Cruise Line’s private island in the Bahamas.
-Much of the island is undeveloped, but Norwegian has carved out a beachy paradise on the northern shore, with plenty of fun-in-the-sun options for cruisers.
+While much of the island is undeveloped, Norwegian has carved out a beachy paradise on the northern shore, with plenty of fun-in-the-sun options for cruisers of all ages.

 Where is Great Stirrup Cay located?

 Great Stirrup Cay is located in the Bahamas’ Berry Islands chain.
-It’s neighbors with Royal Caribbean’s private island, Perfect Day at Cococay – you can see that island from your ship – and the largest Berry Island, Great Harbour Cay.
+It is neighbors with Royal Caribbean’s private island, Perfect Day at Cococay.
+In fact, you'll be able to see the infamous Daredevil's Peak waterslide from your ship as you approach the island.

-Most of Norwegian’s ships sail to Great Stirrup Cay at some point in their careers, usually as part of Bahamas or Caribbean cruises.
-Ships sailing to the private island include:
+Most of Norwegian’s ships sail to Great Stirrup Cay at some point during their careers, usually as part of cruises to The Bahamas and Caribbean.
+From October 2023 through April 2026, you can find itineraries to Great Stirrup Cay onboard the following Norwegian vessels:

 - Norwegian Breakaway